greatxue/coding_language/cpp_tut/11_cpp_algorithm.md

 ## 11.2 The Minimax Algorithm

 Here we take a simple game called *Nim*.
-The game begins with a pile of coins between two players.
-The starting number of coins can vary, and each player takes one, two, or three coins from the pile in the center, while the player who takes the last coin loses.
+The game begins with a pile of coins between two players, while the starting number of coins can vary.
+Each player takes **one, two, or three** coins from the pile and the player who takes the last coin loses.

 The essential insight behind the Nim program is bound up in the following **mutually recursive** definitions:

-+ A **good move** is one that leaves your opponent in a bad position: You find yourself with either two, three or four coins on the table.
++ **A good move:** The one that leaves your opponent in a bad position: You find yourself with either **two, three or four** coins on the table.

-+ A **bad position** is one that offers no good moves: You find yourself with just one coin on the table.
++ **A bad position:** The one that offers no good moves with just **one** coin on the table.

 The implementation of the Nim game is really just a translation of these definitions into code: